Ankara Esenboğa Airport

 Ankara Esenboğa Airport is an international airport of Ankara, the capital city of Turkey.
-In 2024, the airport has served more than 12 million passengers in total, 9 million of which were domestic passengers.
-It ranked 4th in terms of total passenger traffic (after Istanbul Airport, Sabiha Gökçen Airport and Antalya Airport), 3rd in terms of domestic passenger traffic (after Istanbul Airport and Sabiha Gökçen Airport) among airports in Turkey as well as one of the busiest airports in the Middle East.
-The airport was ranked 22nd in the "100 Things That Give Hope in Turkey" list published in the 100th issue of Newsweek Turkey magazine.
+In 2025, the airport served more than 13 million passengers, 10 million of which were domestic passengers.
+It ranked 4th in terms of total passenger traffic (after Istanbul Airport, Sabiha Gökçen Airport and Antalya Airport), 3rd in terms of domestic passenger traffic (after Istanbul Airport and Sabiha Gökçen Airport) among airports in Turkey as well as being the 13th busiest airport in the Middle East.

 Overview

 The airport is located northeast of Ankara, 28 km from the city center.
-The airport is connected with Kızılay (the city center) and Ankara Intercity Bus Terminal (Turkish: Ankara Şehirlerarası Terminal İşletmesi, AŞTİ) by EGO city bus number 442 (from 6 am to 11pm).
-Transportation to the city center is also by taxi (around TRY 900 one way, metered) and through the Havaş bus line (approximately TRY 120 one way).
-The road between Esenboğa airport and the Ankara ring road was expanded during the summer of 2006, decreasing the driving time between the city center and the airport by several minutes.

 The name of the airport comes from the village of Esenboğa, which literally means "Windflowing Bull" or "Serene Bull", the modernized form of Isen Buqa, the name of a Turkic warlord in the army of Timur who settled his troops here during the Battle of Ankara in 1402.

-Esenboğa International Airport was awarded as the best airport in Europe by ACI Europe (Airport Council International) and the award presented to airport officials on 17 June 2009 in Manchester.
-The award is given in 4 categories every year and Esenboğa was in 5–10 million per annum category.
+Esenboğa International Airport was awarded the best airport in Europe by ACI Europe (Airport Council International), the award was presented to airport officials on 17 June 2009 in Manchester.
+The award is given in 4 categories every year and Esenboğa was in the 5–10 million per annum category.
 It is the first time an ACI award was granted to a Turkish Airport.
 According to ACI-Europe, "As with number of the top candidates in this category, the airport excels in all the keys areas of operations, however the judges singled it out for its work in the area of environmental innovation, securing an incredible 25% energy savings stemming from its recycling of exhaust gases to power its air conditioning plants."
 In 2020, Esenboğa Airport was awarded as the best European airport with a capacity of 15 – 25 million passengers by Airports Council International.

 A new parallel runway is under construction to the east of the terminal building.
-Upon the completion, the current runway 03R/21L will be resigned as 03C/21C and the new runway will receive the latter's former designation.
+Upon completion, the current runway 03R/21L will be resigned as 03C/21C and the new runway will receive the latter's former designation.